 The earth itself is also deprived of all fertility: and the sprout denied of all its fruits.
 Finally the people, oppressed by hunger and mortality, declare that deservedly they perish: because they knew not how to retain the most holy of patrons.
 Being therefore compelled by so great a necessity, some which appeared to have healthier minds than the others chose themselves: and arranged to set forth out of such misery, seeking the physician.
 Who, indeed, with the news of <his> virtues being revealed, come even to the holy one : and having prostrated themselves, they bring before him the complaint of their misfortune.
 They confess their faults, they pour forth tears : and ask with groanings and sighs that he may have mercy upon them.
 The man, therefore, full of pity, being moved by their prayers : stirreth up his old limbs to the labour of the journey, and hasteneth as quickly as possible to release the parish from the yoke of damnation.
 With which being done: richness is restored to the land, health to the people, and the integrity of all prosperity is reestablished.
-When he was pleased with the whole disposition, such that he ought to have been rewarded for so many and so great labours: three days before he laid aside the man, he was seized with a fever.
-Who in the mean time, lying in ashes and sackcloth as was his wont, as usual, suffered no part of his body to sustain himself, and no one to turn him on his side : but desired heaven with his hands, heaven with his mouth. heaven entirely with his eyes.
-To be sure in such a manner citizens, the angelic the on seventeenth of the Kalends of December, received their comrade: into the heavenly palace.
+When he whole with the was pleased disposition, such that he ought to have been rewarded for so many and so great labours: three days before he laid aside the man, he was seized with a fever.
+Who in the mean time, lying in ashes and sackcloth as was his wont, as usual, suffered no part of <his> body to sustain himself, and no one to turn <him> on <his> side : but desired heaven with <his> hands, heaven with <his> mouth. heaven entirely with <his> eyes.
+To be sure in such a manner the angelic citizens, on the seventeenth of the Kalends of December, received their comrade : into the heavenly palace.
 But.

 All the rest from the Common of One Confessor and Pontiff.
-[1019].
+[889].

-■ Saint Edmund, Bishop and Confessor.
+■ Saint Edmund, Bishop251 and Confessor.
+252

 (xvj.
-November.)
+November.)253